rcsb/mmtf/spec.md

 *Type*: [Array](#types) of [Integer](#types) numbers.

-*Description*: List of the number of groups (aka residues) in each chain.
+*Description*: Array of the number of groups (aka residues) in each chain.
 The number of chains is thus equal to the length of the `groupsPerChain` field.
-In conjunction with `chainsPerModel`, the list allows looping over all chains:
+In conjunction with `chainsPerModel`, the array allows looping over all chains:

 ```Python
 # initialize index counters